Nordic Resistance Movement: Sweden

-The Nordic Resistance Movement was founded by Klas Lund.
+The Nordic Resistance Movement was founded by Klas Lund as the Swedish Resistance Movement (Swedish: Svenska motståndsrörelsen).
 In 2020, its leader was Simon Lindberg, and its political wing was managed by Pär Öberg.
 It is known for its opposition to non-white immigration to Sweden.
 The NRM is considered a central actor in Sweden's white power movement.
 In November 2003 the Swedish Security Service raided homes of leading members, among them Lund, who was later sentenced to prison for illegal possession of firearms.

 In May 2006, the Nordic Resistance Movement announced that the National Youth organisation and all its activities and members had been merged with the SRM.
 In December 2013, armed NRM members attacked an anti-racist demonstration in Stockholm which resulted in riots and clashes.
 Many were arrested afterwards.
 In the 2014 Swedish election, two members of the NRM were elected to Sweden Democrats seats in the municipal councils in Ludvika and Borlänge.
 In what has been described as a "coup" their names were added to Sweden Democrats' ballots that were open for additions.
 Late in 2015, the NRM was registered as a political party in Sweden, headed by the organization's spokesman, Pär Öberg.

 Three men with ties to Swedish NRM were sentenced to prison for respectively eight and a half years, five years, and one and a half years on 7 July 2017 for three bombings in Gothenburg which took place in November 2016 and January 2017, one targeted at the trade union movement through the bombing of the syndicalist Syndikalistiskt Forum infoshop, echoing the 1999 Nazi murder of syndicalist Björn Söderberg and the subsequent firebombing of the SAC's industrial secretariat and museum located in Joe Hill's ancestral home.
 One person received life-threatening injuries at the bombing of a refugee centre in Västra Frölunda.
 They were convicted of two of the bombings.
 The men were part of a group of Swedish and Finnish neo-Nazis who went to Russia to receive military training in firearms and explosives from the Russian Imperial Movement.
 Police also arrested a Russian man connected to the RIM and NRM and confiscated two weapon caches.

 On 30 September 2017, NRM staged a march with roughly 500 members taking part in Sweden's second largest city Göteborg, timed to coincide with the annual Göteborg Book Fair.
 Fighting broke out between NRM and counter-demonstrators.
 Twenty-two NRM members including the organisation's leader Simon Lindberg were arrested on suspicion of violent public disorder, and one counter-demonstrator was arrested on suspicion of attacking a police officer.
 Swedish Jews were outraged at the demonstration, which took place on the Jewish holiday of Yom Kippur and was originally planned to pass near a synagogue.
 The march was re-routed and shortened following a court ruling.